 The Power of Early Detection

-Oral cancer is classified as those affecting the oral cavities, head, or neck; however, brain cancer is in a separate category.
+Oral cancer affects the oral cavities, head, or neck; however, brain cancer is in a separate category.
 Although it is easy to detect and treatable during the early stages, it often isn’t found until it has reached advanced stages or metastasized.
 Since there are no current guidelines for routine oral cancer screening, it can go undetected for years, which contributes to its high death rate.

 Only 43% of people diagnosed with oral cancer survive 5 years or longer.
 However, when detected early, there is an 80% to 90% survival rate.
 Researchers report that 80% of new cases can be found early through oral cancer screenings at routine dental appointments.